jimken-mido/soda/versioned_docs/version-v0.18.0/connectors/sql.md

 ---
-description: Phoenix connector for automating forensic and ediscovery workflows that use SQL databases.
+description: Phoenix connector for automating forensic and Land Rover Discovery workflows that use SQL databases.
 Supports MariaDb, MySQL, SQL Server, PostgreSQL, and SQLite.
 ---

 # SQL Connector